 In theory an ISP might use IPoE with a VLAN, but none are known at this time.
 Please contact us if yours does this and we will gladly expand this guide for you.

 ISP uses PPPoE without VLAN's (i.e. Exetel)

 Just create a normal PPPoE interface like you would with ADSL.
 Set the MTU to 1492 if you want to be specific but it should automatically detect.

-Note: for TPG FTTN you **must** set MTU to 1500
+Note1: for TPG FTTN you **must** set MTU to 1500 or PPPoE wont connect.

 If your ISP also has a "VLAN" setting, read on.